Master Joe & O.G. Black

 Master Joe (Joel Hernández Rodríguez) and O.G.
 Black (Adolfo Ramírez Bruno) were a Puerto Rican reggaeton duo.
 They have released various albums and spawned moderate hits in Puerto Rico.
-They were part of DJ Joe's Escuadron Del Panico along with Hakeem & Jenay, Ranking Stone, Genio, Guayo Man, Doble Impact, Trebol Clan, and DJ Joe.
+They were part of DJ Joe's Escuadron Del Panico along with Hakeem & Jenay, Ranking Stone, Genio, Guayo Man, Simple Secret, which they manage and Doble Impact, Trebol Clan, and DJ Joe.
 Their hits include "Bailen Yackien", "Mi Locura (featuring Noriega)", "Mil Amores" and "Matadora".
 As of 2007, they are no longer a duo.